Ryo-N7/tvthemes/README.md

 [Ryo Nakagawara | Twitter: `@R_by_Ryo`](https://twitter.com/R_by_Ryo)

+**A lot has changed with `tvthemes 1.0.0` so please check the README section below rather than the blogpost.**

 The `tvthemes` package is a collection of various `ggplot2` themes and color/fill palettes based on everybody’s favorite TV shows.
 What kick-started this whole package was my